 3 credits.
-An advanced speaking intensive course using rhetorical skills with an emphasis on Christian apologetics, devotional writing, and oral presentation.
-Prerequisite(s): ENG1303
+An advanced speaking-intensive course using rhetorical skills with an emphasis on Christian apologetics, devotional writing, and oral presentation.
+Prerequisite(s): ENG1303, junior or senior standing

 ENG3322 Structure of English

 3 credits.
 A study of linguistics including an introduction to the theories and methods of comparative grammars.
 Prerequisite(s): ENG1303